AeglerCopyright © David Boettcher 2006 - 2022 all rights reserved.

 In the Rolex Jubilee Vade Mecum, Hans Wilsdorf says that in 1905 he London placed a large order for wristwatches with Aegler.
 The first line of wristwatches that he placed on the market were silver watches with leather straps for men's and ladies' wear, and their success was immediate so that the range had to be widened, in particular to watches with gold cases.
 In view of the prevailing fashions of 1905 the success must have been with the ladies' models.
 This view is implicitly confirmed by Wilsdorf himself, who says that an expanding metal bracelet was launched in 1906 and our little gold watch became increasingly popular throughout the empire.
 A little gold watch on an expanding metal bracelet is not the sort of thing that an Edwardian gentleman would be seen dead wearing.
 The bracelet was called the Britannic, patented and manufactured by the London jewellers Edwin Harrop.

 When Wilsdorf coined the name Rolex in 1908 he decided that he wanted to have only this name on the watches supplied to Wilsdorf & Davis by Aegler.
 Aegler felt that as the maker their name should be on the watches, but in the end Wilsdorf got his wish.

 Aegler advert from 1910 mentioning first class certificate for 11 ligne Rebberg watch with lever escapement

 The Aegler advert here from March 1910 celebrates this feat but doesn't mention Wilsdorf or Rolex.
 This is often reported to be the first time a wristwatch had obtained a chronometer certificate but the advert doesn't mention this, which would seem to be a curious omission and missed advertising opportunity.
-In fact, it says that a montre (watch) obtained the certificate, not a montre bracelet (wristwatch) so it seems likely that the watch was not in fact a wristwatch.
+In fact, it says that a montre (watch) obtained the certificate, not a montre bracelet (wristwatch).
+However, it was a notable achievement for such a small movement.